Plate Lunch-a-Palazzo and the Celtic Bayou Festival teaming up to reschedule beloved St. Patrick’s day event

 “We are really going to party it up the next time I can tell you that,” says Davoren.

-This year will mark the fifth anniversary for Plate Lunch-a-Palazzo which is scheduled for September 19th.
+This year will mark the fifth anniversary for Plate Lunch-a-Palooza, which is scheduled for September 19.